Sending In Your Moves:

 - In all cases, top and bottom drivers are determined by their season points to date.
-Best single race finish is the tie-breaker.
+Tie breakers:

 - At the end of the season, the top 2 drivers from each field is promted to the next tier.
 As many drivers as needed are then demoted from that tier to compensate.

 - After promotions and demotions, each field in Tiers 2 and 3 are ranked by their points from the previous season with drivers from Tier 1 multiplying their points by 4, drivers from tier 2 multiplying their points by 2, and drivers from tier 1 who did not participate in each race given points for missed races equal to their average points per race from this season.

 - Drivers are then assigned to fields in snake draft order until all drivers are assigned.